f-forcher/blog-posts/Polynomial Chaos.md

 # Polynomial Chaos in Hamiltonian mechanics
 # Part 1: Intoduction to PCE
-In this series of articles, I will introduce the tecnique known as *Polynomial chaos* (PC) or *Polynomial chaos expansion* (PCE), and explore its application to numerical solutions of stochastic differential equations, with a focus on Hamiltonian mechanics.
+In this series of articles, we will introduce the tecnique known as *Polynomial chaos* (PC) or *Polynomial chaos expansion* (PCE), and explore its application to numerical solutions of stochastic differential equations, with a focus on Hamiltonian mechanics.
-Now we will cover the basic background
+In this first part, we will go over a summary of the necessary background information.

 > [!NOTE]
 > A rigorous approach to this topic requires somewhat advanced knowledge of math, physics and statistics,